+Selling, general, and administrative expense for the years ended December 31, 2020 and 2019 was \$113.5 million and \$90.6 million, respectively.
+Selling, general, and administrative expense for the year ended December 31, 2020 increased by \$22.9 million, or 25.3%, when compared to the year ended December 31, 2019.
 The increase was primarily driven by higher personnel costs of \$14.6 million, enterprise cloud-based software capabilities of \$2.9 million, professional fees of \$2.1 million, and bad debt expense of \$1.5 million, partially offset by a decrease in travel and marketing expenses of \$3.0 million.
 In addition, the increase was driven by \$0.4 million of COVID-related incentive leave pay, bad debt expense of \$0.7 million related to customers impacted by the COVID-19-related pandemic, both of which primarily incurred in March 2020, as well as COVID-19-related lease termination charges of \$1.8 million for two leases in the US that were terminated and severance of \$1.9 million, both of which incurred in the second half of 2020 as part of our cost and cash management objectives to enable future growth.
 The increase in personnel costs of \$14.6 million was incurred across our functions in support of our growth in revenues.
-The increase in professional fees of \$2.1 million included \$0.9 million that was incurred primarily during the fourth quarter of 2020 related to third parties who were engaged to assist with preparation for the IPO.
+The increase in professional fees of \$2.1 million included \$0.9 million that was incurred primarily during the fourth quarter of 2020 related to third parties who were engaged to assist with preparation for a potential initial public offering.